Where was Hari Seldon? He would have predicted all this and the effects would have been much softer.

 Of course, first it was a shortage of personal protection equipment (PPE), then a shortage in long-distance freight, then a shortage of containers, then a shortage of semiconductors.
 As India undergoes a catastrophic third wave, it halts all exports of the vaccines expected in many, mostly developing countries.
 But as economies begin to recuperate the scope of shortages expands from aluminum foil to construction wood.

 This leads to price increases.
-Some of those increases will not be temporary, so according to some specialists, "inflation" may be on the loom...
+Some of those increases will not be temporary, so according to some specialists, "inflation" is on the loom...